Frequently Asked Questions

 You will be asked to sign a health declaration form on the day of the wingwalk.
-If you suffer from any of the following conditions please contact Aerosuperbatics beforehand to discuss and you will need to obtain written medical approval from your GP: Epilepsy, fits, severe head injury, recurrent blackouts, fainting fits or giddiness, disease of the brain or nervous system, high blood pressure, heart or lung disease, recurrent weakness or dislocation of any limb, diabetes, mental illness, drug or alcohol addiction.
+If you suffer from any of the following conditions you will be unable to fly: Epilepsy, fits, severe head injury, recurrent blackouts, fainting fits or giddiness, disease of the brain or nervous system, high blood pressure, heart or lung disease, recurrent weakness or dislocation of any limb, diabetes, mental illness, drug or alcohol addiction.

 Do you have a café at the airfield?

 We do not have a café or shop at the airfield, however we do have hot and cold beverages available.
 Guests are welcome to bring their own food and non-alcoholic beverages.

 We fly from April through to October on selected days planned around the team airshow schedule.
 Please note that school holidays, Fridays and Saturdays are our most popular times – please don’t leave it too late to book to avoid disappointment.

 You are welcome to bring guests with you.
 We have a lovely spectator area with picnic benches right in front of the action.
 No footballs please.

 We check the weather the day before the flight and contact every wingwalker if the flight is not going ahead.
 This will normally be between 3pm – 5pm the day before the flight.
 If we have to cancel your flight we will arrange a new date that suits you and the team.